Angry crowds lash out, sometimes at churches, homes

 Supporters of Morsi have directed a measure of their anger at Grand Mufti Ahmed al-Tayeb, Egypt’s highest-ranking Sunni legal official, who also endorsed Morsi’s removal and also attended the military’s announcement.
 But backlash has flowed in many directions, sometimes targeting Christians.

-Some of the most violent episodes have occurred in the lawless north Sinai region, where on July 6 gunmen shot and killed a Coptic priest, Mina Abboud Sharubim.
+Some of the most violent episodes have occurred in the lawless north Sinai region, where on July 6 gunmen shot and killed a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. priest, Mina Abboud Sharubim.

 Accounts of his death differ: The Egyptian Initiative for Personal Rights, a Cairo-based group, released a detailed account that said the priest was killed while driving his car from his home to Mar Mina Church in the Masaid area of Arish, about 50 kilometres west of the border with Israel.
 The Associated Press reported Sharubim was killed while he was walking in a market.
 A Christian resident of El Arish told World Watch Monitor that Sharubim was in his car in front of a church building in the Masaid area when he was shot.